BruceChanJianLe/vscode-ros/README.md

 # vscode ROS

 Use the configuration below for your vscode.
-ROS extension may not configurate your vscode intellisense correctly.
-Hence, one may use the preconfigurate file in this repository.
+ROS extension may not configure your vscode intellisense correctly.
+Hence, one may use the preconfigured file in this repository for intellisense autocomplete.

 ```json
 {